codefellows-seattle-javascript-401d16/lab-13-single-mongo-resource/lab-spencer/README.md

-# Game Character REST API
+# NHL Team REST API

 ## Install
 - To install my API you can do so by cloning this repo: